callstack/reassure/.changeset/slow-dolphins-shop.md

 '@callstack/reassure-cli': minor
 ---

-automate branch and commit hash CLI options
+Automatically get branch and commit hash CLI options from Git if not passed